Pogjunan/Pogjunan/README.md

 ## About me

-Hi, I am Junhan Jeon, an undergraduate researcher in Statistics at Jeonbuk National University.
+Hi, I’m Junhan Jeon, an undergraduate researcher in Statistics at Jeonbuk National University.

-Currently, I am expanding my research expertise as an intern at the Generative Intelligence Lab, Korea University.
-My research focuses on bridging the gap between probabilistic modeling and deep generative architectures.
-I have a proven track record in addressing real-world predictive challenges, most notably by co-authoring an IEEE GRSL paper on satellite-based solar irradiance forecasting.
-My current work centers on developing conditional diffusion models for spatiotemporal forecasting, with a strong interest in advancing the theoretical foundations of probabilistic machine learning.
+Currently, I am interning at the Generative Intelligence Lab at Korea University, where I am exploring the application of conditional diffusion models to solar irradiance forecasting.
+My interest in generative modeling began with my work on satellite-based predictive models, which was recently accepted for publication in IEEE GRSL.

+Beyond application, I am deeply motivated to explore the intersection of stochastic processes and generative models.
+My long-term research goal is to develop more robust predictive frameworks by integrating Bayesian perspectives into probabilistic machine learning.
+I am eager to pursue graduate studies to bridge the gap between my current empirical research and the rigorous theoretical foundations necessary to tackle complex, real-world stochastic problems.
 ## Research interests

 - Generative and predictive model architecture design